 I’m completing a PhD in economics, but my work is trans-disciplinary, combining philosophy, psychology, economics, politics and anthropology.
 Hence why I am in a policy school rather than an economics department.

 I have two principle research interests.
 The first is wellbeing and how to adapt policy thinking and design to better serve it as an end.
-I am currently completing a third draft of a book that seeks to define wellbeing in terms of whether life is pleasant, fulfilling and valuable.
-It is written mostly for a philosophical audience, and builds on my two working papers - “The Coalescence of Being: Solving the problem of despair with insights from modern psychology” (under review at the Journal of Comparative and Continental Philosophy) and “Happiness Research has an Equivalence Problem: Towards an integrated theory” (under review at Nous).
+I am currently completing a book that seeks to define wellbeing in terms of whether life is pleasant, fulfilling and valuable.
+It is written mostly for a philosophical audience, and builds on my two working papers - “The Coalescence of Being: Solving the problem of despair with insights from modern psychology” (under review at the Philosophical Psychology) and “Happiness Research has an Equivalence Problem: Towards an integrated theory” (under review at Philosophical Studies).
 My PhD explores how to make wellbeing useful to economics.
-A major component is a critical reflection on contemporary approaches to wellbeing research in that discipline, especially viz. the measurement instruments we use in empirical work (c.f. my paper “Scale-norming is a concern for subjective wellbeing research: evidence from a new metric”, under review at Journal of Economic Psychology).
+A major component is a critical reflection on contemporary approaches to measuring wellbeing (c.f. my paper “Scale-norming is a concern for subjective wellbeing research: evidence from a new metric”, under review at Journal of Economic Psychology).

 I am a development economist by training and maintain a side interest in the subject, especially in industrial policy, the political economy of structural reform, and the middle-income trap.
 I also maintain a side interest in areas of economics related to gender.
 I have worked for the East Asia Forum since 2011, which has given me an expertise in Asian economics, politics and development.